 The children will develop and understanding of themselves as a Nursery/ Reception child.
 Learning to cope with changes in the environment.
-Areas that will be covered will include:
+Areas that will be covered through the two topics will include:

-- Learn to make good choices around the environment and be able to select the resources required.
+- Learn to make good choices by refereeing to character choices.

-- Start to work as part of a pair/ group or whole class in order to meet a specific goal.
+- Work as part of a group or whole class in order to meet a specific goal.

 The reception children will continue to follow the Read Write Inc phonics programme working towards the set 3 sounds.
-Along with this they will be exposed to reading and writing opportunities.
-Areas covered will include:
+Along with this the children will have ample opportunity to explore creative writing and describing characters.

-- Beginning to build CVC words and phonic based sentences (R).
+- Build CVC words and phonic based sentences (R).

-- Name recognition and formation.
-Recognition of alphabet and sounds with attempts to form letters/ mark make (N).
+- Recognition of alphabet and sounds with attempts to form letters/ mark make (N).

 - Independent and emergent writing opportunities through role play and continuous provision linked to the topic.

-- Develop an understanding of characters, story structure and events through daily reading and role play.
+- Develop story structure and order events through reading, role play and discussion.

 Mathematics will be taught as a stand-alone subject, but will be incorporated into the topic and classroom activities where appropriate.